IBM/cloud-native-starter/documentation/SetupMinishift.md

 For this environment we will use Minishift.
 Similar to Minikube it runs Kubernetes as a single node cluster in a VM, for example Virtualbox.
 Minishift uses the Origin Community Distribution of Kubernetes (OKD, okd.io) which is the basis for Red Hats OpenShift.

 To use Minishift, you must be able to reserve at least 4 CPUs (or to be exact 4 CPU threads on an Intel CPU) and 8 GB of RAM.
 Minishift and specifically Istio on Minishift will not work with less resources, you would be wasting your time!
+And "reserve" means your workstation must have more than 4 CPUs threads and much more than 8 GB of RAM to leave room for your host operating system otherwise your workstation gets unusable when you try to start the installation!

 ### 1. Get Minishift